Merimetso-Code/UART-Hacking/README.md

   -v, --verbose         print more diagnostic messages (option can be given multiple times)
 $
 ```
-Further information on this tool can be located in the PYSerial module documemtation.  https://pyserial.readthedocs.io/en/latest/examples.html
+Further information on this tool can be located in the PYSerial module documentation.  https://pyserial.readthedocs.io/en/latest/examples.html
 ## port_publisher
 This example implements a TCP/IP to serial port service that works with multiple ports at once.
-It uses select, no threads, for the serial ports and the network sockets and therefore runs on POSIX systems only.
+It uses select, not threads, for the serial ports and the network sockets and therefore runs on POSIX systems only.
 ```sh
 $ python port_publisher.py -h
 usage: port_publisher.py [options]